 Bach Xuan Ngo, a second-year computer science student, said, “(I) joined club sports due to the community of people who share the same passion as me and have easy access to play whenever I want.”
 Ngo is currently co-vice president for UCLA club golf and is truly loving every moment.

 Russel Ahmed, a second-year student majoring in neuroscience and minoring in biology, wanted to have a constant in his life and decided to join club golf as soon as he entered college.
 Now he is the co-vice president of the club alongside Ngo.
 “Club golf allows people of all different skill levels, not super cut-throat like some other club sports,” Ahmed said.
-Club golf has a tournament with USC every spring; make sure to check it out!
-They practice on Thursdays and Saturdays.
+Club sports are a great way to try something in a structured manner and see if you like it.
+“You should join!”
+Ahmed said.

 Through playing a club sport, you can still have similar athletic experiences to those who compete in Division 1, or D1.
 Club sports coaches are highly qualified and have significant experience pushing their athletes at the same level as D1; for example, players have access to a trainer and are always able to lift.
 You can even qualify for nationals and compete against other big-name schools.
 Athletes and students around campus understand club sports allow the opportunity to continue playing their sport in college without being on an NCAA team.